How to defend yourself against Theft Charges

 - An extra penalty of at least $100 but not more than $650

 - All reasonable attorney fees and court costs incurred by the store

 Washington law also states that if the perpetrator is a minor, then the liability will be assumed by the parent or legal guardian.
 In such cases, the maximum retail value of the stolen merchandise that is recoverable is limited to $1,425.

 How can a lawyer help defend against a theft charge?

-When facing a Tukwila charge of theft, you should secure the services of a competent Washington Theft attorney as soon as you can.
+When facing a Washington charge of theft, you should secure the services of a competent Washington Theft attorney as soon as you can.
 This should be done preferably before criminal charges are filed.
 A skilled attorney can explore several avenues to get you off the hook and even get the theft expunged from your records.